dhis2/dhis2-docs/src/developer/web-api/settings-and-configuration.md

     /api/33/files/style

-To remove the JavaScript content you can use a DELETE request.
+To remove the CSS content you can use a DELETE request.